 - Tubing – uses round vinyl inner tube or “donut.”
 Similar to what you’d use on waterslides.
 Faster and harder to control than sleds, so may be better for older kids or adults.

 With either option, helmets are not required, but they are encouraged as an extra safety precaution.
 Metal sleds are sturdier than plastic sleds, so if you are planning to get long-lasting use out of your sled, you might opt for metal over plastic.

-Whether you opt for a sled or tube is based on personal preference and needs.
-Ahead of your Lake Tahoe snow day, decide which activity is better for your purposes, or try them both to see the difference!
+Whether you go tubing or sledding in Lake Tahoe is based on personal preference and needs.
+Ahead of your Tahoe snow day, decide which activity is better for your purposes, or try them both to see the difference!

 Where to Buy Snow Tubes and Sleds in Lake Tahoe

+You don’t need to bring your own gear to enjoy sledding and snow tubing in Lake Tahoe.
 Paid ticketed spots all will include a sled or tube to use.
-If you don’t feel like transporting the gear around these spots will be ideal.
+So if you don’t feel like transporting gear around, these spots are ideal.

 Paid vs Free Sledding and Tubing in Lake Tahoe